CMMC 2.0 Compliance

 Certivo's automated campaigns achieve 95% response rates vs. 20–30% with manual outreach.

-• Targeted campaigns by contract, CMMC level, subcontractor tier, or CUI classification
+• Targeted campaigns by contract, supplier tier, or CMMC level requirement

-• Intelligent follow-up sequences adapting to subcontractor response behavior
+• Intelligent follow-up sequences adapting to supplier behavior

-• Format-agnostic: PDFs, Excel, SPRS exports, C3PAO reports, freeform responses
+• Format-agnostic: PDFs, spreadsheets, SPRS exports, C3PAO certificates, freeform responses

 95%

-• Deep extraction of CMMC levels, SPRS scores, POA&M status, certification dates, and UID mappings
+• Deep extraction of CMMC levels, SPRS scores, assessment dates, C3PAO identifiers

-• Anomaly detection for inconsistent, expired, or suspicious compliance claims
+• Anomaly detection for inconsistent or expired certification claims

 99.2%